Fattoush Lebanese Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-You may be pleasantly surprised if you check the nutritional information and see how low this salad is in net carbs when you use low-carb pita bread like I do.
-But even though the pita chips are great in this, I’d enjoy it as a Keto salad without the pita chips as well.
-If it’s made with whole wheat pita chips, this Fattoush Lebanese Salad is a great option for phase 2 or 3 of the original South Beach Diet.
+You may be pleasantly surprised if you check the nutritional information and see how low this Fattoush Salad is in net carbs when you use low-carb pita bread like I do.
+But even though the pita chips are great in this, I’d enjoy it as a Keto salad without pita chips as well.
+When it’s made with whole wheat pita chips, the Fattoush Lebanese Salad is also a great option for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One: